fanny-cacilie/be-the-hero/README.md

 <img src = "/frontend/src/assets/logo.svg">
 </p>

+---

 # About this project

 Application for ONGs.
+:rocket:

-Application developed for studying purposes on the 11th "Semana Omnistack" promoted by [RocketSeat](https://rocketseat.com.br/).
+Application developed for studying purposes on the 11th "Semana Omnistack" promoted by [RocketSeat](https://rocketseat.com.br/) :rocket:

+---

-# Tecnologias utilizadas
+# Technologies

 This project is developed with the following technologies: